iPedriNNz/iPedriNNz/README.md

 :house_with_garden: I’m from Brazil.

-:books: I'm currently learning HTML5, CSS3, Python, JavaScript and Angular.
+:books: I'm currently learning HTML5, CSS3, Python and Django.

 :outbox_tray: 2022 Goals:  find a new job.